trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/download.rst

 ============
 The module requires `Numpy <http://www.numpy.org/>`_.
 The code is compatible with both Python 2 and 3.

+If you want to use the GPU kernel, ensure that CUDA is installed and set the `CUDAHOME` environment variable before you start.

 Installation via conda
 ----------------------
 The `conda-forge <http://anaconda.org/conda-forge/trottersuzuki>`_ channel provides packages for Linux and macOS that can be installed using `conda <https://conda.io/docs/>`_: